giubacc/chatterbox/README.md

 ## Description

 `chatterbox` is a tool to define restful conversations with a generic endpoint.

 You can define scenarios with a json formalism describing conversations between the client (chatterbox) and the endpoint.

 In polling mode, you can drop scenario files into a directory monitored by `chatterbox` and see them being consumed by the tool.
 Every time a new scenario is placed within the directory, `chatterbox` parses it and then generates the conversation(s) against the endpoint(s).
-Once the scenario has been processed, the file is deleted or optionally moved into `${directoy}/consumed`.
+Once the scenario has been processed, the file is deleted or optionally moved into `${directory}/consumed`.

 ### Scripting capabilities

-`chatterbox` embeds [V8](https://v8.dev/), that is Google’s open source high-performance JavaScript and WebAssembly engine.
+`chatterbox` embeds [V8](https://v8.dev/) the Google’s open source high-performance JavaScript and WebAssembly engine.

 This allows the user to define scenarios in a dynamic way.
 For example, the user could choose to compute the value of a certain rest-call's property as the result of a user defined JavaScript function.

-More use cases could benefit from this capability and could be evaluated in the future as the tool evolves.
+More use cases could benefit from scripting capabilities and these could be evaluated in the future as the tool evolves.

 ## Build requirements

 Currently, `chatterbox` can be solely built under Linux.

 If you intend to build the `chatterbox` binary directly on your Linux distribution, ensure your system provides: